TLS Catalysts: A Conversation Series on Teaching

 There are no upcoming TLS sessions.

 Past TLS Catalysts

-This is the third of a monthly series of conversations with UofA teaching award winners on their trials and triumphs in teaching.
-Lead by the award winners themselves, the series is meant to provide a forum for celebration, conversation and reflection about teaching practices.
+This is a monthly series of conversations with UofA teaching award winners on their trials and triumphs in teaching.
+Led by the award winners themselves, the series is meant to provide a forum for celebration, conversation and reflection about teaching practices.
 Everyone is welcome to come and learn from some of our best teachers.

 CTL Catalysts: A Conversation Series on Teaching | "Undergraduate Research: Not just a summer job!"